Vitamin A Chewable Tablet

 UNSAFE

-Vitamin A Chewable Tablet is unsafe to use during breastfeeding.
-Data suggests that the drug may cause toxicity to the baby.
+Vitamin A Chewable Tablet is safe to use during pregnancy.
+Most studies have shown low or no risk to the developing baby.

 High doses of vitamin A should be used with caution during breastfeeding, as excessive amounts may pose a risk to the infant.